-The last glacial termination provides a wealth of paleoclimate records with a potential to better constrain the mechanisms of glacial $CO_2$ variability.
+The last glacial termination provides a wealth of paleoclimate records with a potential to better constrain the mechanisms of glacial CO2 variability.
 In this section, we discuss the last glacial terminations in more detail.
 Similarly to the previous section, to exclude nonlinear interaction with ice sheets, we discuss here only one-way coupled experiments.
 To reduce computational time, we performed experiments only for the last 130,000 years starting from the Eemian interglacial and using the same initial conditions as in the experiments discussed above.

 In the standard ONE\1.0\130K experiment, the model simulates climate variability across the Termination I rather realistically.
-In particular, it reproduces temporal resumption of the AMOC in the middle of the termination resembling Bølling-Allerød warm event (Fig. 10a).
-The timing of this event in our model is shifted by ca 1000 years compared to the
+In particular, it reproduces temporal resumption of the AMOC in the middle of the termination resembling Bolling-Allerod warm event (Fig. 9a).

-- Bølling-Allerød warm event (Fig. 10a).
 The timing of this event in our model is shifted by ca 1000 years compared to the paleoclimate records.
 Results of our experiments reveal a high sensitivity of the timing of the AMOC resumption to the magnitude of freshwater flux.
-A change of the flux by just 2% in the ONE\0.98\130K experiment significantly alters millennial scale variability during the last glacial termination (Fig. 10).
-This result suggests that simulated millennial scale variability during the Termination I is not robust, i.e. it is unlikely that a single model run through the glacial termination would reproduce the right timing or even the right sequence of millennial-scale events. - Although simulated $CO_2$ concentration at LGM and pre-industrial state are close to observations, simulated $CO_2$ appreciably lags behind reconstructed $CO_2$ during the termination (Fig. 10b).
-This is primarily related to the fact that simulated $CO_2$ does not start to grow at ca. 18 ka BP as reconstructed, but only after the end of simulated analogue of Bølling-Allerød event.
-At the same time, in agreement with paleoclimate reconstructions, $CO_2$ concentration reaches a local - 25 maximum at the end of the North Atlantic cold event, which resembles the Younger Dryas.
-Simulated $CO_2$ concentration also reveals continuous $CO_2$ rise during Holocene towards preindustrial value of 280 ppm.
-This result confirm that such $CO_2$ dynamics could be explained by only natural mechanisms and does not require early anthropogenic $CO_2$ emissions until ca. 2 ka (Kleinen et al., 2016).
-This result also demonstrates that temporal dynamics of $CO_2$ during interglacials critically depends on the timing of final AMOC recovering.
-Late recovery during glacial termination causes strong overshoot of $CO_2$ at the - 30 beginning of interglacial following by some decrease or stable CO2 concentration.
-However, if the complete AMOC recovery occurs well before the end of termination, only temporal CO2 overshoot occurs and CO2 continues to rise during the entire interglacial.
+A change of the flux by just 2% in the ONE\0.98\130K experiment significantly alters millennial scale variability during the last glacial termination (Fig. 9).
+This result suggests that simulated millennial scale variability during the Termination I is not robust, i.e. it is unlikely that a single model run through the glacial termination would reproduce the right timing or even the right sequence of millennial-scale events.

+Although simulated CO2 concentration at LGM and pre-industrial state are close to observations, simulated CO2 appreciably lags behind reconstructed CO2 during the termination (Fig. 9b).
+This is primarily related to the fact that simulated CO2 does not start to grow at ca. 18 ka BP as reconstructed, but only after the end of simulated analogue of Bolling-Allerod event.
+At the same time, in agreement with paleoclimate reconstructions, CO2 concentration reaches a local maximum at the end of cold event, which resembles the Younger Dryas.
+Simulated CO2 concentration also reveals continuous CO2 rise during Holocene towards preindustrial value of 280 ppm.
+This result confirm that such CO2 dynamics could be explained by only natural mechanisms and does not require early anthropogenic CO2 emissions until ca. 2 ka (Kleinen et al., 2016).
+This result also demonstrates that temporal dynamics of CO2 during interglacials critically depends on the timing of final AMOC recovering.
+Late recovery causes strong overshoot of CO2 at the beginning of interglacial following by some decrease or stable CO2 concentration.
+At the same time earlier AMOC recovery causes only temporal CO2 overshoot and leads to continuous CO2 rise during interglacial.